Types of Drinking Glasses that You Must Have

 Such a glass is ideal for beer lovers who like to observe the state of the drink, enjoy its amber hue and for those who like to sip large sips.

-If you have any special requests or require further information about Crystal Glasses, Scopelliti 1887 staff will be pleased to assist and advise you.
+If you have any special requests or require further information about Drinking Glasses, Scopelliti 1887 staff will be pleased to assist and advise you.